-The district may offer remote instruction in accordance with TEA guidelines.
+In the event of a temporary school closure, the district may offer remote instruction in accordance with TEA guidelines.

 All district policies, procedures, guidelines, rules, and other expectations of student behavior will be enforced as applicable in a remote or virtual learning environment.